 This technology uses ultraviolet light waves that can actually kill bacteria, mold, fungus, yeast and other organic pollutants.
 UV air purifiers helps clean and sterilize the entire environment, yet produces not odors, ozone emissions, visible light, or other by-product.
 Ultraviolet light technology can be cost-effective over the long term because there are no filters to replace, and the ultraviolet light bulbs typically last several years.

-This hybrid technology typically utilizes both ultraviolet and electronic purification methods to clean the air.
+The best air purifier for wildfire smoke typically utilizes both ultraviolet and electronic purification methods to clean the air.
 While the ultraviolet light kills the bacteria and other pollutants, including smoke, the electronic component produces negative ions that attach themselves to the particles and takes them out of the air.
 Many smoke-eaters also incorporate ozone generation to add to the purification effectiveness.

 Gas phase filters